fgeistert/Validated/README.md

 ## About this project

 The basic idea is to separate the validation logic from the rest of your project.
 Validated self-encapsulates all validation logic into reusable rules.
 All rules are type-safe and tested.
-Additionally it features optional validation and input formatting.
+Additionally it features input formatting.
+Fields can also be marked as optional.

 ## Usage
 The project includes an Example project.